ansible/ansible/docs/docsite/rst/community/development_process.rst

 The scope is usually a module or plugin name or group of modules or plugins, for example, ``lookup plugins``.
 While module names can (and should) be mentioned directly (``foo_module``), plugin names should always be followed by the type (``foo inventory plugin``).

-For changes that are not really scoped (for example, which affect a whole collection), follow the format:
+For changes that are not really scoped (for example, which affect a whole collection), use the following format:

 .. code-block:: yaml